matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 }
 ```

-Besides deploying the paymaster it also creates an empty wallet and gives some of the `MyERC20` tokens to it, so that it can use the paymaster.
+Besides deploying the paymaster it also creates an empty wallet and mints some of the `MyERC20` tokens to it, so that it can use the paymaster later on.

 To deploy the ERC20 token and the paymaster, you should compile the contracts and run the script: